Many of us start our day with a much needed cup of coffee. We watch…

 Although it ranks at #12 in popularity at Amazon, it’s shy of reaching 5 stars by very little.
 To some, the best hand coffee grinder out there.
 Many have figured out some hacks, like using a mason jar instead of the glass container it comes with.

-This 1Zpresso is similar in specs to the first one.
+This 1Zpresso manual coffee grinder is similar in specs to the first one.
 One thing different is that it has a bigger grinding chamber with a capacity of 30g.
 It’s also made from high-quality 304 stainless steel.

-Although it’s the same technology as the Q2, the burrs are of different quality.
+Although this coffee grinder has the same technology as the Q2, the burrs are of different quality.
 It’s not bad, just different.
 You get 40 different settings to play with.

 One remarkable thing about this grinder is the handle.
 If it was too short, you would use more energy, effort, when cranking.
 Because is longer you get more leverage.
 This makes a lot of sense.